-Every time we visit an internet page or send an email, data is being sent and received through a posh cable that stretches round the globe.
+Every time we visit an internet page or send an email, data is being sent and received through a posh cable that stretches around the globe.
 Cables have been lying through oceans to become better connected since the 1850s.
 Today, there are many thousands of miles of fiber optic cables constantly transmitting data between nations.

 The first submarine communications cables placed started within the 1850s.
 It carried telegraphy traffic that established the main prompt telecommunications links between continents similar to the primary transatlantic telegraph cable.
 That cable became operational on 16 August 1858.
 Later on, the generations of cables carried telephone traffic, then data communications traffic.
-Current cables use optical fiber technology to hold digital data that joins telephone, Internet and personal data traffic.
+Current cables use optical fiber technology to hold digital data that joins telephone, Internet, and personal data traffic.

 Modern cables are normally about 25 millimeters in diameter.
-Their weigh is around 1.4 tons per kilometer for the deep-sea sections that include the bulk of the run.
+Their weight is around 1.4 tons per kilometer for the deep-sea sections that include the bulk of the run.
 Though, the larger and heavier cables are used for shallow-water sections near shore.
 Submarine cables first linked all the world’s continents apart from Antarctica.
 At that time, Java was connected to Darwin, Northern Territory, Australia, in 1871 in anticipation of the completion of the Australian Overland telephone wire in 1872 connecting to Adelaide, South Australia, and thence to the remainder of Australia.

 Importance of submarine cables

-Currently 99% of the info traffic that’s crossing oceans is carried by undersea cables.
-The dependability of submarine cables is high, particularly when multiple paths are obtainable within the event of a cable break.
+Currently, 99% of the info traffic that’s crossing oceans is carried by undersea cables.
+The dependability of submarine cables is high, particularly when multiple paths are obtainable in the event of a cable break.
 Also, the entire carrying capacity of submarine cables is within the terabits per second, while satellites typically offer just one, 000 megabits per second and display higher latency.
 Though, a distinctive multi-terabit, transoceanic submarine cable prices more than a few hundred million dollars to construct.

-They’re highly valued not only by the firms building and operating them for profit, but also by national governments due to these cables’ cost and usefulness.
+They’re highly valued not only by the firms building and operating them for profit but also by national governments due to these cables’ cost and usefulness.
 The Australian government reflects its submarine cable systems to be vital to the national economy.
-Therefore, the Australian Communications and Media Authority (ACMA) have shaped protection zones.
+Therefore, the Australian Communications and Media Authority (ACMA) has shaped protection zones.
 Those zones restrict activities that would potentially damage cables linking Australia to the remainder of the planet.
 The ACMA also regulates all projects to put in new submarine cables.

-Submarine cables are important to the fashionable military also as private enterprise.
+Submarine cables are important to the fashionable military also as a private enterprise.
 The US military uses the submarine cable network for data transfer from battle zones to command staff within the US.
 Interruption of the cable network during intense operations could have direct consequences for the military on the bottom.

 Investment and finances

-Nearly all fibre-optic cables from TAT-8 in 1988 till about 1997 were constructed by consortia of operators.
+Nearly all fiber-optic cables from TAT-8 in 1988 till about 1997 were constructed by consortia of operators.
 For instance, TAT-8 counted 35 participants including most major international carriers at the time like AT&T Corporation.
 Two privately financed, non-consortium cables were constructed within the late 1990s, which preceded a huge, speculative rush to construct privately financed cables that peaked in additional than $22 billion worth of investment between 1999 and 2001.
 This was followed by the bankruptcy and reorganization of cable operators like Global Crossing, 360networks, FLAG, WorldCom, and Asia Global Crossing.
 Tata Communications’ Global Network (TGN) is that the only solely kept fiber network circling the earth.

-Most cables within the 20th century crossed the Atlantic, to attach the us and Europe.
+Most cables within the 20th century crossed the Atlantic, to attach us and Europe.
 However, capacity within the Pacific was much expanded starting within the 1990s.
 For instance, between 1998 and 2003, approximately 70% of undersea fiber-optic cable was laid within the Pacific.
 This is often partially a response to the emerging significance of Asian markets within the global economy.

 A subsequent time of heavy investment is in already developed markets, like the transatlantic and transpacific routes.
-An underwater fibre-optic cable line plugged East Africa into the broader Internet in July 2009.
+An underwater fiber-optic cable line plugged East Africa into the broader Internet in July 2009.
 The corporate that provided this new cable was SEACOM, which is 75% owned by Africans.
 The project was delayed by a month thanks to increased piracy along the coast.